Student Loan Servicer Accused Of Pushing Some Students Into More Costly Repayment Plans

 Student loan debt has tripled in the United States over the last ten years, and it is now over 1.5 trillion.
 That sobering statistic means that it is a greater burden to borrowers than credit card or auto debt.
 What’s more, the payments are proving to be unmanageable, and it’s predicted by 2023 that about 40 percent of borrowers will default on their education loans, according to a press release by the Federal Reserve Bank of New York.

 Enter Navient, a publicly-traded company that specializes in student loans.
-Navient is one of the Department of Education’s Office of Federal Student Aid student loan servicers, and The FSA recently found out that Navient in one way, in particular, is making matters worse for student loan borrowers.
+Navient is one of the Department of Education’s Federal Student Aid (FSA) loan servicers, and the Office of Federal Student Aid recently found out that Navient, in particular, is making matters worse for student loan borrowers.
 That’s because they’ve reportedly been pedaling repayment plans to borrowers that are more costly over time, reports NPR.

 The repayment plan at the root of the controversy is forbearance, and Navient frequently steered borrowers into the costly option, according to the FSA.
 The practice was discovered by the agency, per NPR, after “a team from Federal Student aid listened to 2,388 calls shorter than 5 minutes between student loan borrowers and Navient, a publicly traded company.”

-The FSA team discovered that in almost 10 percent of the calls that Navient customer service personnel only offered callers the forbearance option.
+The FSA team discovered that in almost 10 percent of calls, Navient customer service personnel only offered callers the forbearance option.
 Forbearance allows borrowers the option to put student loan payments on hold for certain periods of time.

 However, there’s one important caveat with forbearance — interest continues to accrue.
 Once you figure all that in, there is a significant amount of expense piled on the borrower over time.

 The FSA put their findings in a report titled Navient Use of Forebarance Site Report.
-The report, dated May 2017, also brought to light that Navient frequently didn’t tell tell borrowers about all the options of repayment that was available to them.
+The report, dated May 2017, also brought to light that Navient frequently didn’t tell borrowers about all the options of repayment that were available to them.

 According to the report, forbearance was pushed on some borrowers by the student loan servicer, “even when they said they could make a payment within a time frame that wouldn’t incur an additional cost.”
 Navient customer service additionally didn’t tell borrowers about income-driven repayment options, either, the agency reports.